anandology/python-practice-book/source/iterators.rst

                 yield line

     def grep(pattern, lines):
-        return (line for line in lines if pattern in lines)
+        return (line for line in lines if pattern in line)

     def printlines(lines):
         for line in lines: